isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/register-app-in-laserfiche.md

 nav_order: 3
 parent: Laserfiche SharePoint Integration Administration Guide
 ---
-# Register App in Laserfiche
+# Registering App in Laserfiche
 ## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE
 ### Prerequisites
   - Have developer rights in your Laserfiche account.